6 FAQ’s on UAE Motor Insurance Answered

 - Take eyewitness accounts of those around.
 Document them on video and take their contact information.

 - Inform your insurance company as soon as possible of the incident and get the paperwork started.

 - Save and submit all documents that relate to the incident (police report, witness accounts, medical bills, repair bills etc.)

 Can anything cancel my insurance claim?

 Yes!
-There are many things that not only cancel your claim on motor insurance in the UAE but completely terminate your insurance as well.
-These are serious mistakes that should be avoided at all cost.
+There are many things that not only cancel your claim on motor insurance in the UAE but completely terminate your insurance.
+These are serious mistakes that should be avoided at all costs.